Samah Jabr: Career

-Jabr serves as Palestine Medical Director for the Palestinian Medical Education Initiative (PMED), and practices as a psychiatrist and a psychotherapist in the private and public sectors.
+Jabr served as the Head of the Mental Health Unit in the Palestinian Ministry of Health for over 9 years, and practices as a psychiatrist and a psychotherapist in the private and public sectors.
 Her research is published in both Palestinian and international peer-reviewed journals.
-She co-wrote, with American child psychiatrist Elizabeth Berger, a study focusing on "clinical transference and countertransference across the Israeli/Palestinian divide" and one on "the survival and well-being of the Palestinian people under occupation".
+Her work revolves around human rights in the field of psychiatry and especially in the context of Palestine.
+One example is "the survival and well-being of the Palestinian people under occupation".

 Jabr has taught at various Palestinian universities and is a supervisor at the George Washington University (Washington).
 She is a fellow at the Centre for Science and Policy (University of Cambridge).
 She works as a consultant and a trainer for the United Nations Office on Drugs and Crime (UNODC), Save the Children and Doctors Without Borders (MSF).

 A volunteer for the Public Committee Against Torture in Israel (PCATI), Jabr contributes to establishing reports based on the testimonies of victims.
 In the documentary Beyond the Frontlines: Tales of Resistance and Resilience in Palestine (Alexandra Dols, 2017, France), she explains that the objective is to let the perpetrators know that their acts of torture are known, reported and filed, so that they may be held accountable.